The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$910||$1,453|

-If you are saddled with an at-fault accident, speeding ticket, reckless driving violation, or DUI offense on your record, USAA could be a better choice than Progressive.
-Each auto insurance company enacts rate penalties differently, so it's worth comparing quotes to find out which insurer is best for you.
+If you're carrying an at-fault collision, ticket, reckless driving citation, or DUI in your rear view mirror, USAA could be a better choice than Progressive.
+Every insurer prices its policies differently, so it's worth comparing quotes to figure out which insurer is best for you.

 |At-fault accident (damage < $1,000)||$1,304||$2,720|